sandstorm-io/sandstorm/docs/administering/sandcats.md

 # Disabling the sandcats service

-If you want to run Sandstorm without the Sandstorm service, remove the
+If you want to run Sandstorm without the Sandcats service, remove the

 ```bash
 SANDCATS_BASE_DOMAIN=...